Leixlip City

-City City in Leinster, Ireland
+City in Leinster, Ireland

 Where the Liffey meets the canal, Leixlip has medieval walls, a compact castle and riverside pubs.
 Anglers, history buffs and commuters pass through to see Leixlip Castle, walk the canal towpaths and visit nearby Maynooth.

-Why Visit Leixlip? #
+Why Visit Leixlip?#

 A short hop from Dublin, this riverside village draws visitors who enjoy a quieter slice of Irish life threaded with history and green space.
 Castletown House and Leixlip Castle anchor its heritage, while the Royal Canal towpath and the Rye and Liffey rivers entice walkers and anglers.
 Culinary comfort comes from traditional pubs serving Irish stew and seafood, and lively seasonal fairs give a taste of local community spirit.

-Top Things to Do in Leixlip
+Best Things to Do in Leixlip#

 Visit late spring to early autumn (May-September) for the mildest weather, longest daylight and easy outdoor excursions.
 Winters are wet and grey, while summers are cool and comfortable for walking and cycling.